latchjack/sei-project-2/README.md

 ### Improvements
 The improvements I would like to make to the project would be...
 1. I would love to add a new feature to group films by their age ratings, however the API doesn't seem to have this information stored.
 I would have to utilise another API that does keep a record of the age ratings.

+### Wins
+In the planning phase of the project we knew we wanted to create a beautiful website that was easy for users to navigate around.
+We wanted multiple pages, including an index and many _show_ pages.

+We also wanted to find a good API that provided a lot of data and put as much as possible to use.
+After finding the TMDB API we found that we had a lot of useful information that we could display for the user.

+We had also just recently started learning about React.js so I think we did well to show we understood the concepts of state and using external APIs.

+___

 #### Author
 Latch Jack - You can contact me via [Twitter](https://twitter.com/LatchCodes "My twitter profile") or via [email](mailto:latch.jack@gmail.com "my email").